 Tracking MapsMap Options for Small to Enterprise Class Fleets

-Tracking maps are the primary way in which users will initially interact with the GPS system.
+Tracking maps are the primary way in which users will initially interact with a GPS system.
 Great mapping enables users to quickly review and evaluate the performance of an individual driver or a fleet of vehicles.
 From just the map view, you can see when all your drivers are on the road every morning and where the closet drivers are to any emergency calls that may arise throughout the day.

 Tracking Map Data

 The GO device provides second-by-second resolution of the route traveled.
 Fleetistics calls this unique capability ExactTRAX.
 HD tracking does not mean you need to receive a bill for 60x that of what competitors are offering for 1-5 minute location resolutions.
-The extra refined second by second data updates anywhere between every 5 seconds to several minutes depending on the need to deliver the right data, at the right time.
+The extra refined second by second data updates anywhere between every 5 seconds to every few minutes depending on the need to deliver the right data, at the right time.
 Driving 55mph down a straight highway will not require as much detail as a vehicle making several turns on multiple city blocks.
 With ExactTRAX, you will always have the level of detail you need to view everywhere your fleet has traveled.

 The smart map displays exceptions based on the area being viewed.
-On hover over of the mouse pointer the second-by-second detail can be seen as the seconds scroll by.
+Simply hover the mouse pointer to reveal the exceptional second-by-second details.
 Because of this high resolution, the accident reconstruction feature provides an added layer of protection in the event of a vehicle accident.
 Exceptions can be created from routine data or custom written.